Ultimate Atlanta Real Estate Investing Guide for 2026

 Foreclosure Laws

-It is imperative for note investors to study the foreclosure regulations in their state.
-Are you dealing with a Deed of Trust or a mortgage?
-While using a mortgage, a court has to agree to a foreclosure.
-A Deed of Trust enables the lender to file a notice and continue to foreclosure.
+It's imperative for note investors to know the foreclosure regulations in their state.
+Are you working with a Deed of Trust or a mortgage?
+You might have to obtain the court's approval to foreclose on a home.
+A Deed of Trust permits the lender to file a public notice and start foreclosure.

 Mortgage Interest Rates